Seth-Johnson/duoAlert/README.md

 # duoAlertOxide

 ## what is it?
-duoALertOxide is a programatic, function-first Rust re-implimentation of [duoAlert](https://github.com/Seth-Johnson/duoAlert) by [Seth Johnson.](https://gihtub.com/Seth-Johnson)
+duoAlertOxide is a programatic, function-oriented re-implimentation of [duoAlert](https://github.com/Seth-Johnson/duoAlert) by [Seth Johnson](https://gihtub.com/Seth-Johnson) in [rust](https://github.com/rust-lang/rust).

 ## what does it do?
-Uses discord webhooks to send a message when a followed user extends or starts a streak based on their daily goal.
+duoAlertOxide uses discord webhooks to send a message when a followed user extends or starts a streak based on their daily goal.

 ## how do i configure this?

 DuoAlert reads a basic JSON configuration file to determine which users to follow and what the webhook URL is.
 If `use_giphy` is `true` then the phrases pulled from phrases will be used to search giphy and pull the top gif.
 If `false` your predetermined gif's will be used.

-in the directory the command is ran from:
+place your `config.json` file in the directory the command is ran from:
 ```
 config.json
 --------------------------------